alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 **Previously in the series**: *List is a monad (Part 1)* and *Monads in C# (Part 2): Result*

 > **Note:** This article is not recommending `IO<T>` for production C#.
+The title follows the series naming, but the article is explanatory rather than prescriptive.
 C# is only the teaching language here: it makes the execution-policy problem concrete without also introducing Haskell syntax at the same time.
 There are already many excellent IO tutorials in Haskell and related languages, so this article uses familiar C# to approach the same ideas from a different angle.

 This article builds on the previous two.
 Earlier in the series, many of the small teaching examples passed pure functions to `Map` and `FlatMap`, although Part 2 already mixed in repository lookups and pragmatic mutation.
 A pure function depends only on its explicit inputs: given the same arguments, it produces the same result, and calling it causes no side effects.